Sinharaja Forest Reserve

 Sinharaja rain forest, Sinharaja forest reser

-Sinharaja rain forest is the Island’s most beloved and leading eco-tourism destination with a biodiversity hotspot in Sri Lanka.
-And also it name as a World Heritage site by UNESCO.
-There are more than 60% of the trees are endemic and many of them are considered rare, mainly there are huge towering trees which is up to heights of at least 50 meters.
-And also the reserve is also home to over 50% of Sri Lanka's endemic species of mammals and butterflies, as well as many kinds of insects, lumbering elephants, and wary leopard, the fishing cat reptiles and rare amphibians.
+Sinharaja Rain Forest is the island's most beloved and leading eco-tourism destination and a biodiversity hotspot in Sri Lanka.
+And it is also listed as a World Heritage Site by UNESCO.
+More than 60% of the trees are endemic, and many of them are considered rare.
+Mostly, there are huge towering trees that reach heights of at least 50 meters.
+And also, the reserve is home to over 50% of Sri Lanka's endemic species of mammals and butterflies, as well as many kinds of insects, lumbering elephants, wary leopards, fishing cat reptiles, and rare amphibians.

-The total area of the Sinharaja Rain Forest Reserve is 18,900 acres or 7,648 hectares.
-You can reach Sinharaja Forest Reserve from the Northern and western parts of the country via Ratnapura, Kiriella, Kalawana, Weddala.
-And also from Deniya also you can enter Sinharaja Forest Reserve which is on South of the Country.
-And when you are coming from Hambantota or Udawalawe you can enter Sinharaja from Rakwana side.
+The total area of the Sinharaja Rain Forest Reserve is 18,900 acres, or 7,648 hectares.
+You can reach Sinharaja Forest Reserve from the northern and western parts of the country via Ratnapura, Kiriella, Kalawana, and Weddala.
+And also from Deniya, you can enter Sinharaja Forest Reserve, which is in the south of the country.
+And when you are coming from Hambantota or Udawalawe, you can enter Sinharaja from the Rakwana side.

 Contact Us